guanzhou-zhao/guanzhou-zhao.github.io/_posts/2024-01-31-git-rebase.markdown

 > "I want to base my changes on what everybody has already done."

 **git rebase standard vs git rebase interactive**

-> interactive rebasing gives complete control over what your project history looks like.
-This affords a lot of freedom to developers, as it lets them commit a "messy" history while they are focused on writing code, then go back and clean it up after the fact.
+> interactive rebasing gives complete control over what the project history looks like.
+Developers can clean up messy commits history while they were focused on writting code.

-> Most developers like to use an interactive rebase to polish a feature branch before merging it into the main code base.
-This gives them the opportunity to squash insignificant commits, delete obsolete ones, and make sure everything else is in order before committing to the “official” project history.
-To everybody else, it will look like the entire feature was developed in a single series of well-planned commits.
+> By squashing insignificant commits, deleting obsolete ones before committing to "official" project history, to everybody else, it will look like the entire feature was developed in a single series of well-planned, perfect amount of commits the first time wround.

-> The real power of interactive rebasing can be seen in the history of the resulting main branch.
-To everybody else, it looks like you're a brilliant developer who implemented the new feature with the perfect amount of commits the first time around.
-This is how interactive rebasing can keep a project's history clean and meaningful.
+>This is how interactive rebasing can keep project history meaningful.

 ### Resources: